sinlab-semester-2012/purplehaze/README.md

 Instructions
 ============

+The activities are meant to be run in a smoke-filled room, on a computer connected to a projector attached to the ceiling and pointed towards the ground, and to a webcam that captures the scene also from above.
+The projector and the camera should ideally cover the same area.

 Each activity has a dedicated folder.
 In each folder, you will find the main Processing sketch to run (the one with the same name as the folder) and